openUC2/openUC2.github.io/markdowns/UC2_DiscoverKit_Base_English.md

 # An Introduction into the openUC2 Discovery Kit
 <!----------------------------------------->

+This is a a collection of different mini-tutorials to assemble the different optical systems using UC2.
+First, we will introduce the setup with a brief text.
+Afterwards, a little video will help you assembling the device.
+If you have any questions, please feel free to post a question in the Forum or in the [Github Issue section](https://github.com/openUC2/UC2-GIT/issues/new).

 ### What will you learn?
 - What's inside the box?
 - How can we start different experiments?